Residential Life and Housing Policies

 Housing Assignments

 On-campus housing for first-year students is guaranteed and assigned through preferences they select in a housing questionnaire the Admissions Office provides.
 Continuing students select their housing for the upcoming academic year in a housing lottery process that takes place each spring.
-Re-admitted students must contact the Associate Director of Residential Life and submit a completed housing agreement to be assigned housing if available.
+Re-admitted students must contact the Residential Life Office and submit a completed housing agreement to be assigned housing if available.

 The college reserves the right to cancel the housing agreement for reasons including but not limited to a violation of policy, excessive cleaning or damages, or outstanding charges on a student’s account.
 If a student withdraws or is dismissed from the college, the student must vacate college housing within two days of the official withdrawal date.